Specifyapp/configurations-examples/examples/tailwind-windi/README.md

 All the files will appear in the directory `theme-with-fonts-json`.

 ### theme-with-fonts-github
+1. Check Specify has access to your GitHub repository.
+See [our dedicated article](https://help.specifyapp.com/en/articles/4722440-add-github-as-a-destination).

-1. Create a `.specifyrc.json` in a Github repository containing the content of our `theme-with-fonts-github/specifyrc.json` in it and link to Specify
+2. Create a `.specifyrc.json` in your GitHub repository set as a destination to your Specify repository.
+3. Paste the content of the `theme-with-fonts-github/.specifyrc.json` in it.
-2. A pull request will be created by Specify containing your theme and your font assets.
+4. A pull request will be created by Specify containing your design tokens and assets.

 ## From example to project
 Satisfied with your test configuration?
 It's now time to use it into a real project.